Factbox: Contenders, picks for key jobs in Trump's administration

-(Reuters) - U.S. President-elect Donald Trump is holding more meetings on Monday as he prepares to make high-level appointments, his transition team said.
+(Reuters) - U.S. President-elect Donald Trump on Tuesday named Republican Representative Tom Price of Georgia as his pick to be health and human services secretary and Elaine Chao, a former labor secretary, to head the Transportation Department.

-Below are people mentioned as contenders for senior roles as the Republican works to form his administration before taking office on Jan.
-20, according to Reuters sources and media reports.
+The following are people mentioned as contenders for senior roles as the Republican works to form his administration before taking office on Jan.
+20, 2017, according to Reuters sources and media reports.

 See end of list for posts already filled.

-* Steven Mnuchin, former Goldman Sachs Group Inc executive and Trump's campaign finance chairman
+* Steven Mnuchin, former Goldman Sachs Group Inc (GS.N) executive and Trump's campaign finance chairman

 * Jeb Hensarling, Republican U.S. representative from Texas and chairman of the House of Representatives Financial Services Committee